wqyin/xrmocap/docs/en/tools/train_model.md

 ## Preparation

-1. Download and install the `Deformable` package (Skip if you have done this step during model evaluation)
+1. Install the `Deformable` package if you have not done this step before:

-Run the script:
 ```
+cd xrmocap/ops/deformable
-sh scripts/download_install_deformable.sh
+sh make.sh
 ```

 2. Prepare Datasets